Request a VPS

 Step 2: Fill and send the form according to your preferences and needs

-Caller Details should contain the contact information of the main administrator of this server.
+Caller should contain the contact information of the main administrator of this server.
 If you select your name, the fields below should be auto-populated with your building, phone number, email, department/program, organizational unit, and (sometimes) room.
+If you are requesting the server on behalf of someone else, you can fill in their details instead.

 The last question in the Caller Details section access to the server by external users.
 Generally speaking, granting access to TU Delft-managed servers is not recommended, but if it is necessary you can add the contact details of the external party and the reason(s) for which they should have access.
 You will need to provide a company-affiliated email address for the external user, and the request may or may not be granted by ICT.